 Summary

-The Clare Robot was developed in the UK by AUCBE (Advisor Unit for Computer Based Education) in the mid 1980s.
+The Clare Robot was developed in the UK by AUCBE (Advisory Unit for Computer Based Education) in the mid 1980s.
 It was designed for use with everyday items one could purchase from the local hardware store.
 It worked with a BBC micro computer and used Logo language.
 The user manual was authored by Richard Brignell.

 The robot included a motherboard, ribbon cable plug to connect to the micro computer, a technical manual and a user guide.

 This Clare robot was owned by Dr. Liddy Nevile and formed part of her collection of early educational robots.
 This object forms part of the Sunrise Collection which includes educational robots, software and multimedia recordings of teachers and students, mainly in Victoria, exploring new possibilities with computer programming.
-'Computational thinking' in a constructionist environment was emerging in Victoria throughout the 1980s and 90s.

 Physical Description